 The Occupational Specialisms (components 315) is graded overall Distinction, Merit, Pass and Ungraded.
 Each Occupational Specialism achieved will receive a grade.

 Occupational Specialisms are externally moderated

-This technical qualification focuses on the development of knowledge and skills needed for working in the Automotive Engineering industry, which will prepare learners to enter the industry through employment or as an Apprentice.
-Furthermore, the completion of this qualification gives the learner the opportunity to progress onto higher education courses and training.
+This T Level Maintenance, Installation & Repair for Automotive Engineering Level 3 qualification focuses on the development of knowledge and skills needed for working in the automotive engineering industry, which will prepare learners to enter the industry through employment or as an Apprentice.
+Furthermore, the completion of this T Level course gives the learner the opportunity to progress onto higher education courses and training.

 Electrical and Electronics Engineer